Oruka Therapeutics Stock Hits Record High on Psoriasis Drug Data, Then Launches $500M Offering

 What Actually Happened

 Oruka's lead drug, ORKA-001, is a half-life extended IL-23p19 inhibitor designed for once-yearly dosing.
-That last part is the whole thesis.
-The IL-23 class already dominates psoriasis treatment.
-AbbVie's Skyrizi alone did over $10bn in 2025 sales.
-But existing IL-23 drugs require dosing every 8 to 12 weeks.
-Once a year would be a genuine step change in patient convenience.
+That dosing schedule is the entire investment case.
+The IL-23 class already dominates psoriasis treatment — AbbVie's Skyrizi alone did over $10bn in 2025 sales.
+But Skyrizi and its competitors require injections every 8 to 12 weeks.
+Once a year would be a step change in patient convenience.

-The 64% skin clearance from Phase IIa is the first real clinical signal that extended dosing might work.
-Analysts responded fast.
+The 64% skin clearance from Phase IIa is the first clinical proof that extended dosing might work.
+Analysts moved quickly.
 Guggenheim slapped a $200 price target on a $76 stock.
 BTIG nearly doubled its target.
-The market read this as best-in-class potential, and the stock moved accordingly.
+Wall Street read this as best-in-class data, and the stock priced it in same-day.

 Then came the capital raise.
-Within days of the record high, Oruka filed a $500M underwritten public offering with a $75M greenshoe, potentially raising up to $575M.
+Within days of the record high, Oruka filed a $500M underwritten public offering with a $75M greenshoe — up to $575M total.
 That is an enormous raise for a company with no revenue and a negative forward P/E of -28.7x.
 Management saw the window and jumped through it.

 The Catch

 Phase IIa is early.
 Critically early.
-These trials are small and designed to show a signal, not prove efficacy at the level regulators demand.
-The 64% clearance number will face much tougher scrutiny in Phase IIb/III, where larger patient populations and longer follow-up periods tend to humble early results.
+These trials use small patient groups to show a signal, not prove efficacy at the level regulators demand.
+The 64% clearance number faces much tougher scrutiny in Phase IIb/III.
+Larger patient populations and longer follow-up periods tend to humble early results.
 Plenty of promising Phase IIa psoriasis drugs have stumbled later.

-The $575M raise is also diluting shareholders at what could be the peak of enthusiasm.
-If you bought ORKA before the data and are sitting on a 21% gain, management just told you they think the stock is expensive enough to sell a lot of it.
-That is a signal worth weighing against the analyst upgrades.
+The $575M raise also dilutes existing shareholders at what could be peak enthusiasm.
+If you bought ORKA before the data and are sitting on a 21% gain, consider what management just signaled: they think the stock is expensive enough to sell a lot of it.
+Weigh that against the analyst upgrades.

 Bottom Line

-The science here is genuinely interesting.
-Once-yearly dosing in a $30bn+ psoriasis market would be a category-defining product if it holds up.
+The science is genuinely interesting.
+Once-yearly dosing in a $30bn+ psoriasis market would be a category-defining product — if it holds up.
 But "if it holds up" is doing a lot of work in that sentence.
-The stock is priced for a future that is still two or three clinical readouts away, and the company just diluted its shareholders to fund the journey there.
+The stock is priced for a future still two or three clinical readouts away.
+The company just diluted shareholders to fund the path there.

-Watch for the Phase IIb/III initiation timeline and durability data from extended follow-up.
-Those will determine whether ORKA-001 is a real threat to Skyrizi or a nice Phase IIa story that faded.
+The next catalysts: Phase IIb/III initiation timeline and durability data from extended follow-up.
+Those will determine whether ORKA-001 is a real threat to Skyrizi or a clean Phase IIa story that faded in later trials.

 Want a full financial breakdown on Oruka Therapeutics?
 Generate a free ORKA report on Basis Report.